Vishal-Abhinav/LEARNOVATE-E-COMMERCE-/README.md

 **TASK 6:**
 Build a job application form by using all types of fields like text, mail, password, checkbox, radio, file upload and submit button.

+**TASK 7:**
+Print all the string methods in single page.

+**TASK 8:**
+Do all the arithmetic operations using javascript and print them all in one page